-- Go to Settings > Posts Table Pro, enter your license key and click save.
+- Go to Post Tables → Settings, enter your license key and click save.

 - Go to the page on your WordPress website where you want to add the member directory table.
 Add the shortcode: [posts_table post_type="members"].
 This tells Posts Table Pro to list all your member custom posts in a table.
 (Note: If you chose something other than 'members' as the slug for your custom post type, enter this instead.)

 - Save the page and view it.

 You will see all your members listed in an interactive table.

 By default, your member directory table will include columns for title, content, author, and date.
 Some of these are more relevant to a blog than a directory of members.
 Next, I'll show you how to customize the columns and various other elements of your WordPress member directory.

 The WordPress table plugin Posts Table Pro comes with lots of options to control how your member directory looks and behaves.
 You can read about all the options in the knowledge base.
 Here's a summary of the ones most relevant to a WordPress member directory.